pranabekka/pranabekka.github.io/content/bean-troduction.md

 the syntax sugar provided by Markdown, you must rely on HTML.

-Bean provides a generic block syntax that can be directly translated to HTML or XML, which you've already seen in the form of the `code` block.
+Bean provides a generic tag syntax that can be directly translated to HTML or XML, which you've already seen in the form of the `code` block.